Demitsi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that reverses its imput
+A script that display all users and their home directories sorted by user